guitarvydas/diagram-parsing/README.md

 # Facts

-The diagram converted to a textual factbase for PROLOG.
+The diagram converted to a textual factbase for PROLOG. [_In this example, I will use PROLOG (SWIPL), but the work can be done in just about any language, e.g. Python, miniKanren, clojure (see also, core.logic), Datalog, JavaScript, etc.  PROLOG provides automated backtracking which can be replaced by loops/recursion in other languages._]

 ![image-20210725074924599](/Users/tarvydas/Library/Application Support/typora-user-images/image-20210725074924599.png)